 - Users must have Jira Administrator permissions to create API tokens that will allow you to successfully add Atlassian integrations.

-Username: The email address of the Jira Administrator account you are using to connect.
+This is the email address of the Jira Administrator account you are using to connect.

 Click “Create API token.”